ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ON LY ZERO CARBON ONLY ZERO CARBON

 What is net zero carbon?

-We seldom hear about zero carbon.
-What we hear about is 'carbon neutral' or 'net zero'.
+We are hearing increasingly about 'carbon neutral' or 'net zero'.

 Climate change experts such as a 2008 report by the Global Carbon Project, suggest that carbon offsetting can contribute towards climate change mitigation.
 However these experts are taking a pragmatic approach to mitigation in the hope that this will result in some emissions reductions that may lessen the impacts and may put us on the way slowly towards a zero carbon world.